IntelliTect/Coalesce/docs/modeling/model-components/attributes/select-filter.md

 ::: warning
 This attribute only affects the generated Knockout HTML views - it does not enforce any relational rules in your data.

-This attribute also currently has no effect against the Vue stack.
+This attribute also has no effect against the Vue stack.
 :::

 Specify a property to restrict dropdown menus by.
 Values presented will